ebatot/tracea-capra/README.md

+[Tracea's integration has been made on Capra 0.8.2]

-[FROM Capra's read me at https://wiki.eclipse.org/Capra ]
+[This read me comes from Capra's read me at https://wiki.eclipse.org/Capra ]

 # Eclipse Capra - A Traceability Management Tool